pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

 # The Acquisition Engine

-One of the key features of the pymmcore-plus is the addition of pure python acquisition engine.
-This allows you to define and execute a sequence of events.
+One of the key features of the pymmcore-plus is the python acquisition engine.
+This allows you to define and execute a sequence of events (without relying on Java).
 The sequence may be a typical multi-dimensional acquisition (MDA), such as a z-stack across multiple channels, stage positions, and time points, or it can be any custom sequence of events that you define.
 It needn't even be a sequence of known length: you can define an iterable or a [`queue.Queue`][] of events that reacts to the results of previous events, for event-driven "smart" microscopy.

 The built-in acquisition engine will support many standard use-cases, but you can also subclass and customize it, allowing arbitrary python code to be